 - dry, red, or rough skin

 Your doctor will first examine your skin to determine whether you have allergic eczema.
 If they suspect you have the condition, they’ll need to do further testing to find out exactly what you’re allergic to.
-In most cases, an epicutaneous or patch test will be used.
+In most cases, a patch test will be used.

 During this test, patches that contain common allergens are placed on your back.
 These patches remain in place for 48 hours.
 When your doctor removes the patches, they’ll check for symptoms of an allergic reaction.
 Your doctor will check your skin again after two more days to see if you have a delayed allergic reaction.

 Other tests will be needed if your doctor isn’t able to make a diagnosis based on the patch test.
 Your doctor may perform a skin lesion biopsy to make sure another health condition isn’t causing your skin condition.
-During the biopsy, your doctor will remove a small sample of the affected skin and send it to a laboratory for testing.
+During the biopsy, your doctor will remove a small sample of the affected skin.
+They’ll then send it to a laboratory for testing.

 Treatment for allergic eczema depends on the severity of your symptoms.
-In all cases, however, it’s important to wash the affected skin with plenty of water to remove traces of the allergen.
+In all cases, though, it’s important to wash the affected skin with plenty of water to remove traces of the allergen.

 You may not need additional treatment if your symptoms are mild and don’t bother you.
 However, you might want to use a moisturizing cream to keep the skin hydrated and repair damage.
 Over-the-counter corticosteroid creams can help with itching and inflammation.